Cuonglv-cocaan/YoutubeChannelAnalysis/README.md

 `Step 2` Get ChannelID of channels that I want to analyze.

+In this Project I chose some famous beauty blogger like: `#Chang Makeup`

 `Step 3` Scrapping and Preprocessing raw data.

 `Step 4` Extract data to CSV file.